Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Monopoles

-In this section, we first explain the monopole and anti-monopole creation in the QCD vacuum.
-We then estimate the number of instantons and anti-instantons in the QCD vacuum from the topological charges in the spectrum of the overlap Dirac operator.
-Finally, we demonstrate increases in the monopole density and instanton density by varying the magnetic charges of monopoles and anti-monopoles.
+In this section, we explain monopole and anti-monopole creations in configurations.
+We then detect the long monopole loops and calculate the number density of the long monopole loops.
+We investigate the effects of the additional monopoles and anti-monopoles on Abelian dominance, monopole dominance, and color confinement.